EntelectChallenge/2018-TowerDefence/game-rules.md

 * Missiles do not interact with each other, meaning opposing missiles will not stop or impact one another.
 * Missiles will hit any opposing building or continue on to hit the opposing player's base if there are no opponent buildings in the way.
 * Missiles do not interact with your own buildings and simply pass over them.
-* Missiles currently move at minimum of one cell per turn, depending on the missile speed, until it impacts either an opposing player or the opposing player's base.
+* Missiles currently move at a minimum of one cell per turn, depending on the missile speed, until it impacts either an opposing player or the opposing player's base.
 * Missiles currently only move in a straight line toward the opposing player.
 * Missiles move at least one cell the moment it is created.